A Heart Split Across Hemispheres

 wash Maiden’s Tower into blue.

-my skin drinks İstanbul’s twilight—
+While my skin bathes in İstanbul’s twilight,

 that familiar, hollow sweetness.